iLert/docs/integrations/gcf.md

 ![](../.gitbook/assets/ilert%20%2865%29.png)

-Click on save to create the incident action, you may test the connection in the following screen.
+Click on save to create the alert action, you may test the connection in the following screen.